LHRK/Nanodisc-Builder/README.md

 ## A ND with a GPCR embedded - complex lipid composition

-For embedding a membrane protein (MP) into a ND three additional steps are required.\
+For embedding a membrane protein (MP) into a ND additional steps are required.
-1) The MP is prepared, aligned, and coarse grained.\
+1) The MP is prepared, aligned, and coarse grained.
-2) The MSP dimer is constructed with the python scripts, as instructed above.>
+2) The MSP dimer is constructed with the python scripts, as instructed above.
-3) Both the coarse grained MP and MSP are each centered in the desired box using eg. the GROMACS software.\
+3) Both the coarse grained MP and MSP are each centered in the desired box using eg. the GROMACS software.
-4) The MP is inserted into the MSP dimer, by simply combining the two centered pdb files, created above.\
+4) The MP is inserted into the MSP dimer, by simply combining the two centered pdb files, created above.
-5) Insane can then be used on the MP_MSP complex to insert the lipids, solvate, and neutralize.\
+5) Insane can then be used on the MP_MSP complex to insert the lipids, solvate, and neutralize.

-For automization purposes, the COMMANDS_default script contain the possiblity to set the MP input file and name, for embedding in the ND.\
+For automization purposes, the COMMANDS_default script contain the possiblity to set the MP input file and name, for embedding in the ND.